akb825/DeepSea/Render/README.md

 DeepSea Render contains the interface for the rendering engine.
 This will be implemented for the various system graphics APIs to be used in the final application.

-The central object is provided by dsRenderer.
-From this, dsResourceManager can be used to create resources such as graphics buffers, textures, shaders, etc.
+The central object is provided by `dsRenderer`.
+From this, `dsResourceManager` can be used to create resources such as graphics buffers, textures, shaders, etc.

+All rendering must be done withing a `dsRenderPass`.
+This provides information about the framebuffer to render to.
+A render pass contains one or more subpasses.
+This is the same as Vulkan's subpass concept, where you can read the result of the current pixel from previous subpasses.
+This can improve rendering performance on some platforms compared to using independent render passes.

 # Shader Notes